kent-map/kent/projects/dover-at-night/README.md

 The eternal note of sadness in.
 _Dover Beach_ (1867) by Matthew Arnold
 <br><br>
-Dover has been the source of inspiration for writers over the centuries - with its white cliffs, beach and harbour, its magnificent castle, ferry boats and throng of visitors.
+Dover has been the source of inspiration for many writers and poets over the centuries - with its white cliffs, beach and harbour, its magnificent castle, ferry boats and constant throng of visitors.
 A place of mystery and adventure, where chance meetings, sad farewells, and illegal goings on take place on its moonlit shores and its candlelit taverns.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/6/6b/Anonymous_-_The_Beach_at_Dover_-_B1977.14.1638_-_Yale_Center_for_British_Art.jpg" label="The Beach at Dover" attribution="Yale Center for British Art">

 Sailors and their lovers are the subject of 18th century ballads about the town. _The Seaman of Dover_ (c.1755), for example, is a tale of Henry, a poor sailor, and Ruth, a squire's daughter from Sandwich.
 When Ruth's parents forbid her to marry Henry, he sails to Spain, where he marries a rich Spanish lady.
 In the meantime, Ruth runs away from home, dressed as a sailor, and searches for Henry whom she eventually espies walking along with his rich wife.